brandonjenniges/UIButton-Game/README.md

 # UIButton+Game
-**UIButton+Game** is a UIButton extension that makes it easy to animate a button with either a
+**UIButton+Game** is a UIButton extension that makes it easy to animate a button with a pulse animation after a correct guess and a shake animation after an incorrect guess.

 Pre-requisites
 --------------